Preparing tunable Bell-diagonal states on a quantum computer

 For the implementation of the quantum circuit of Fig. \ref{QC_BDS} on the ibmqx2, we use $R(x/2)=U_{3}(x,0,0)$ with

 being one of the ibmqx2 quantum gates \cite{ibm}.
 The other gates we need are themselves directly included in the ibmqx2 set of ready-to-use quantum gates.

-The experiments were carried out with the calibration parameters for the ibmqx2 shown in Fig. \ref{calibration}.
-Based on the qubits connectivities and decoherence rates seen in that figure, we have chosen the following encoding for implementation of the circuit in Fig. \ref{QC_BDS}:
+The experiments were carried out with the calibration parameters for the ibmqx2 shown in Table \ref{calibration}.
+We have chosen the following encoding (see Table \ref{calibration}) for implementation of the circuit in Fig. \ref{QC_BDS}:

 With these settings, we prepared Werner states \cite{Werner},